 Your Plan covers Ambulance services as long as your condition meets the definition of an Emergency Medical Condition.
 Coverage for Emergency Medical Services, including air ambulance services, outside of the service area is the same as coverage within the service area.
-If an Out-of-Network Provider bills you for the balance between the charges and what your Plan pays, please notify Blue Cross by calling the customer service number on the back of your ID card.
+If a Non-Participating Provider bills you for the balance between the charges and what your Plan pays, please notify Blue Cross by calling the customer service number on the back of your ID card.